choudarirashmithareddy-lang/RTL_Workshop/Module3/README.md

 ## Summary

-Day 3 focused on techniques used to optimize both combinational and sequential digital circuits.
+Module 3 focused on techniques used to optimize both combinational and sequential digital circuits.

 ### Key Concepts